vlady-kotsev/tsunagari-local/Readme.md

 ## Overview

-This repo provides an easy step by step process to build **Tsunagari**(to connect) system locally with two nodes.
+This repo provides an easy step by step process to build **Tsunagari**(to connect) system locally with two validators.

 ## Components